The Essential Mindset For Getting Back In Shape

 Goal setting, exercise, and healthy habits

 Your body is your temple.
-Please don’t wait until it’s so rundown that you’re uncomfortable getting out of bed in the morning or going up a flight of stairs without being winded.
+Don’t wait until your health deteriorates to the point where you struggle to get out of bed or climb stairs.
 A healthy lifestyle is about making choices every day that, over time, will make you feel better, look better and live longer.

 If you have never set goals before, this will be your first time setting them.
 Setting goals can help motivate you when training and keep you on track with your fitness plan.
-When I was preparing for my half-marathon last year, I had no idea where I would finish until I crossed the line.
+Last year, while getting ready for my half-marathon, I didn’t know my final position until I completed the race.
 That made me feel great!
 However, having a goal helps you stay focused throughout your daily routine.

 Set goals that are realistic but challenging enough to push you beyond where you currently stand.
-Don’t just aimlessly shoot for the stars; instead, focus on setting achievable goals to help you reach your ultimate goal of being fit again.
+Set achievable goals to help you become fit instead of aimlessly reaching for the stars.

 I’m always trying to get back in shape but never seem to stick to my goals.

 Agitate: There are many reasons we don’t stick to our goals.
-Maybe you’ve set yourself a goal that seems too hard, perhaps you haven’t given yourself enough time to achieve it, or you don’t have the willpower to keep going.
+Perhaps you’ve set a difficult goal, haven’t given yourself enough time, or lack the motivation to keep going.
 Whatever the reason, it’s essential to find ways to motivate yourself to stay on track.

 Solve: You could try setting yourself small goals along the way, like walking 10 minutes every day or doing some push-ups every week.
 Or you could even try something more ambitious, like running a 5k race or completing a triathlon.
 Whatever you choose, remember that it’s not about how far you go.
 It’s about how fast you get there!